SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 You can’t get a job unless you’ve got the experience (= You can only get a job if you have experience).

 figure something/someone out - (phrasal verb) to finally understand something or someone, or find the solution to a problem after a lot of thought:
-1. I can't figure out why he did it.
+[ + question word ] I can't figure out why he did it.
-2. I find him really odd - I can't figure him out at all.
+I find him really odd - I can't figure him out at all.
-3. Can you figure out the answer to question 5?
+Can you figure out the answer to question 5?

+figure out someone/something - (phrasal verb) to understand someone or something, or to find the answer to something by thinking:
+I’ve never been able to figure her out.
+Can you figure out how to open this?

 nearly - (adverb) almost, or not completely: